Condo Reviews D Leedon Condo Review: Too big for its own good?

 Most people in Singapore would know about the D Leedon condo.
 After all, it has been thrust into the spotlight in so many ways.
-It was, and still is the record amount for an en bloc deal in Singapore, at a staggering $1.3 billion.
-Yes BILLION.
-It was also designed by the award-winning Zaha Hadid Architects.
+It was, and still is, the record amount for an en bloc deal in Singapore, at a staggering $1.3 billion.
+Yes, you’ve read that right – BILLION dollars.
+It was also designed by internationally renowned and award-winning Zaha Hadid Architects.
 Which, sadly, was before Zaha Hadid passed on in 2016.
-And it also offers by far the highest views in the Holland area.
-So it is easy to understand why I have such high expectations of the D Leedon condo.
-It is an interesting project no doubt, and a huge undertaking by Capitaland, even for a company that size.
-The last big project that we visited, the Interlace, left a great impression.
-So let’s see how the D Leedon condo matches up.
+It also offers by far the highest views in the Holland Village area.

 D Leedon Condo Insider Tour

 At more than 840,000 square feet, the D Leedon condo is gigantic, which translates into large areas of gardens and common areas.
 I tried to get a shot from the top floor to show off the scale of the development, but as you can see, you can only get the unblocked views from the units.